 It's not easy to get people to do what you want.
-And it's even harder if you aren't there to do it
+And it's even harder if you aren't there to persuade them in person

 This happens when you send someone a proposal or a business plan.
 They'll read it at their leisure, probably skim-reading it.
 If they have any questions - which they will - you won't be there to answer them.

 So how can you make sure your documents impress and persuade?
 Here are my golden rules of sales documents.

 Confirm, don't explore

 It's harder to sell in writing than it is verbally.
 So your best chance of convincing someone is to agree everything verbally first, and then your written document confirms what you've already agreed.

 In other words, don't explore new ideas in the document.
 If you can write "as discussed" before every sentence you're getting it right - but don't actually do this, as it might get a tad boring.